mattschneble/progressive-text-editor/README.md

 There is no license associated with this code.

 ## Acknowledgement
-I would like to thank June Moon, Joel Longares, Sonam Sherpa and Kayla Datte for helping me debug issues.
+I would like to thank June Moon, Jay Liu, Sonam Sherpa and Kayla Datte for helping me debug issues.
+I would also like to thank Shaun, Royce and Jon from AskBCS for their assistance when needed.